 BPS # CIS-21 . : Failure mode analysis (continued) Detailed description of the practice It is good practice to perform a Failure Mode Analysis (FMA) on each service.
 This shall deliver an FMA report stating the recovery capabilities for all components, how they recover, and any known weakness in the recovery capabilities.
 This analysis shall take into account all the components of the service, including utilities (network elements, power supply, air conditioning, etc.).
-It might also contain recommendations as to how to improve service of the service both from a system configuration/deployment viewp from further systems development.
+It might also contain recommendations as to how to improve service resilience of the service both from a system configuration/deployment viewpoint and from further systems development.
 The FMA shall be performed jointly by the IT Operations (Run phase) Department and the Technical Architecture Department: At the implementation of a new service (or after a major release) When actual system availability does not meet the requirements Refer to IEC 60812 for more details about FMA.

 6.22.
-BPS # CIS-22 - Compliance with the relevant standards
+BPS # CIS-22 - COMPLIANCE WITH THE RELEVANT STANDARDS

 Best Practice Sheet # CIS-22 Compliance with the relevant standards Practice summary The more critical the information system, the more important it is to comply with the relevant set of standards and best practices.
 Purpose Based on a set of standards to be applied, evaluations shall be carried out at every stage of the development process to verify that all guidelines are taken into account.
 The objective is to detect defects at the "right stage" and limit rework costs.
-CIS requirement(s) concerned ✓ Integrity ✓ Availability ✓ Performance ✓ Capacity ✓ Security ☑ Usability ☑ Maintainability ☑ Resilience Project phase(s) concerned Development Process: ☑ Requirements analysis □ Architectural design □ Detailed design □ Coding and unitary testing □ Testing and integration Operation Process: □ Operational testing □ System operation □ User support Maintenance Process: □ Problem and modification analysis ☑ Modification implementation ☑ Maintenance review/acceptance □ Migration Related deliverables Set of standards and recommendations Evaluations results (reviews, audits, etc.) Corrective actions Economic impact Initial costs: I High Medium Low On-going costs: High Medium Low Risks if practice not applied □ High ☑ Medium □ Low
+CIS requirement(s) concerned ☑ Integrity ☑ Availability ☑ Performance ☑ Capacity ☑ Security ☑ Usability ☑ Maintainability ☑ Resilience Project phase(s) concerned Development Process: Requirements analysis Architectural design Detailed design Coding and unitary testing Testing and integration Operation Process: □ Operational testing □ System operation □ User support Maintenance Process: □ Problem and modification analysis ☑ Modification implementation ☑ Maintenance review/acceptance □ Migration Related deliverables Set of standards and recommendations Evaluations results (reviews, audits, etc.) Corrective actions Economic impact Initial costs: ☐ High ☑ Medium ☐ Low On-going costs: ☐ High ☑ Medium ☐ Low Risks if practice not applied □ High ☑ Medium □ Low

-BPS # CIS-22 : Compliance with the relevant standards (continued) BPS # CIS-22 : Detailed description of the practice Compliance with the relevant standards (continued) 1.
-Define a set of standards for the project to be applied during the development process.
-This set of standards shall be establish by tailoring an organisational asset and shall be consistent with project and customers constraints.
-A minima it contains: A Management Plan, including organisational and management dispositions, and methods, standards and tools for the development process, the configuration management process, and the assurance quality process.
-A Verification Plan, including methods and tools for tests, reviews and analysis.
-Especially, it defines: Formal criteria to be used during evaluations: what will be evaluated, when or how often, how the evaluation will be conducted, who shall be involved.
-The test strategy, including testing methods based on requirements, requirements coverage analysis average (usually 100%) and/or structural coverage analysis (depending on the security requirements).
-2. Apply the project set of standards during the entire development process, including the drafting of a set of technical documents.
-Produce the traceability matrixes, including functional, technical, and methodological requirements, and verify they are compliant and complete.
-3. Perform objective evaluations based on formal criteria: Formal audits by organisationally separate quality teams In-depth review of work at the place it is performed (i.e. desk-audits) 4.
-Implement peer reviews process as an objective evaluation method: Members are trained and roles are assigned Verification checklists are available Peer reviews may be performed at each stage of the project (i.e. customer) when necessary.
+BPS # CIS-22 : Compliance with the relevant standards (continued) Detailed description of the practice Define a set of standards for the project to development process.
+This set of standards shall be organisational asset and shall be consistent with constraints.
+A minima it contains: A Management Plan, including organisatio dispositions, and methods, standards and too process, the configuration management proce quality process.
+A Verification Plan, including methods and tool analysis.
+Especially, it defines: Formal criteria to be used during evaluations: when or how often, how the evaluation will be or involved. be applied during the establish by tailoring an project and customers hal and management is for the development ess, and the assurance is for tests, reviews and what will be evaluated, conducted, who shall be based on requirements, usually 100%) and/or security requirements).
+The development process, cuments.
+Produce the al, and methodological mplete. tria: ty teams med (i.e. desk-audits) aluation method: